WebDevStudios/constant-contact-forms/readme.txt

 == Changelog ==

+= 2.20.0 =
+* Updated: Reduced race conditions that were potentially contributing to connection stability.
+* Updated: Increased logging of various requests for better troubleshooting support.
+* Updated: Removed WP Cron integration in favor of real-time "need to refresh" checking.
+* Updated: Removed legacy code used with previous API version.
+* Updated: CMB2 bundled library.
+* Fixed: potential errors with hash comparisons from 2.19.0 changes.

 = 2.19.0 =
 * Added: Domain comparison for current site and stored token's original site.
 Will disconnect the current viewed install if mismatched, in order to preserve original connection pairing.
 * Fixed: Invalid nested paragraph markup in settings pages.